Vitamin D and pregnancy

 The Australian Bureau of Meteorology website provides a daily UV sunlight forecast for locations around Australia.
 This information can help you decide the safest times to be in the sun.7

-Surprisingly, vitamin D deficiency in infants is a real concern.
-In many populations worldwide low vitamin D status or deficiency has become increasingly recognised as a problem.5 This may be a result of many children and infants not receiving adequate sunlight to synthesize vitamin D in their skin.
+Surprisingly, vitamin D insufficiency in infants is a real concern.
+In many populations worldwide low vitamin D status or insufficiency has become increasingly recognised as a problem.5 This may be a result of many children and infants not receiving adequate sunlight to synthesize vitamin D in their skin.
 5

-In Australia and New Zealand, vitamin D deficiency and nutritional rickets are re-emerging as paediatric health issues in Australia and New Zealand.8
+In Australia and New Zealand, vitamin D insufficiency and nutritional rickets are re-emerging as paediatric health issues in Australia and New Zealand.8

 Becoming pregnant is dependant on many things; nutritional status of the parents-to-be is one of these.
 Vitamin D appears to play a part here too.
 Its potential role in conception and fertility has not been extensively investigated to date and most studies have involved animal models.
 However, there is evidence to suggest that fertility may be impaired in mothers with low vitamin D.10